Sagarika-02/Netflix_Clone/README.md

 ## Overview

-This project is a clone of the Netflix interface, built using HTML and CSS for frontend design practice.
+This project is a clone of the Netflix interface, built using HTML5 and CSS3 for frontend design practice.

 ## Features